kidinamoto01/deployment/docker_compose/readme.md

-# Deploy your ABCi app in 1 click with Docker-Compose
+# Deploy your ABCi app in 1 click with Docker-Compose (Produced by the Multiverse Team)

 Deploy in one command Tendermint + ABCi Proxy + ABCi App.